System Design Space

 easy

-The database section matters not because it lists technologies, but because it brings the discussion back to the hard part: which data and query properties force a particular storage choice.
+The database section matters not because it lists technologies, but because it brings the discussion back to the hard part: which data, query, and failure properties force a particular storage choice.

-For interviews and design reviews, it sets the right frame: workload profile, consistency, latency, and operating cost first, and only then the name of a specific engine.
+For interviews and design reviews, it sets the right frame: workload profile, consistency, latency, and operating cost first, then the name of a specific engine.

 Practical value of this chapter